If you want this year to be your best sales season ever, it’s crucial to make the most of Black Friday.

 Having great deals is of course essential if you’re to have a blockbuster sales day.
 But so is getting the word out.
 People need to know about your offers in order to take advantage of them.

-Email marketing is still the most effective method of notifying customers about your deals.
+Email marketing is still the most effective method of notifying customers about your deals, so make sure you do the right keyword research before continuing.
 High converting emails don’t just happen, though.
 You need to implement an intelligent and strategic approach to Black Friday email marketing, and we’ve laid out those steps below.

 Grow Your Email List

 You can’t let people know about your Black Friday deals unless you have an engaged email subscriber list.
 The more people you have on that list, the more revenue you’re likely to generate.